Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 ## Setting Up Your Page File and Shadercache

-You will need to manually increase your page file as well as increase the size of your shader cache in order to avoid performance issues, even if you have a monster PC.
+You will need to manually increase your page file as well as increase the size of your shader cache to avoid performance issues, even if you have a monster PC.

 To increase your page file, press Windows+R and enter systempropertiesadvanced into it.
 Under "Performance", click "Settings..." and swap to the Advanced tab.
 Here you want to click "Change" under virtual memory.